Pauldwyer/Pauls-Kitchen-pp4/README.md

 Black footer with white writing for contrast against the body.

-Font for headings i went with Permenant Market https://fonts.google.com/specimen/Permanent+Marker?query=Marker Font for all other text i used Rowdies https://fonts.google.com/specimen/Rowdies?query=rowdies
+Font for headings i went with [Permenant Marker](https://fonts.google.com/specimen/Permanent+Marker?query=Marker) Font for all other text i used [Rowdies](https://fonts.google.com/specimen/Rowdies?query=rowdies)

 Hero-Image I choose a laptop in a kitchen.
 I thought it works well with the theme.